SunnyOswal/sunnyoswal.github.io/_posts/2019-08-01-azure-detected-crypto-coin-mining-activity-on-my-subscription!.md

 ---
-title:  "Azure detected Crypto Coin Mining activity on my subscription!"
 categories: Azure
 tags: ['Bitcoin', 'Azure', 'Azure Security Center', 'Cryptocurrency', 'Cloud Computing']
 ---

+### Azure detected Crypto Coin Mining activity on my subscription!
 Yesterday, while exploring azure services i came across “Security Center” service.
 You can find this service in azure portal by -
 Look for “All services” on left side of azure portal > Then search for “Security Center” and click on the “Security Center” in the result.